nuzly1/interview1/README.md

 - Use OpenAPI for docs

 ### Logging and Monitoring:
-- Implement comprehensive logging throughout the application for better debugging and monitoring.
+- Implement comprehensive logging throughout the application for better debugging and monitoring @slf4j.
 - Instrument with open telemetry to publish metrics, traces and logs.

 ### Security Enhancements: